o19s/payload-component/README.md

 # payload-component

 This component plugin will return the payloads for terms that matched in your query.
+You can see it in action as part of this demonstration project: https://github.com/o19s/pdf-discovery-demo/.

 Example document: